Tuesday, June 11, 2019

 An Illustration of the Cahokia Woodhenge.

-They are thought to have been constructed between 900 and 1100 AD, with each one being larger and having more posts than its predecessor.
+They are thought to have been constructed between 900 and 1100 AD, each being larger and having more posts than its predecessor.
 The site was discovered as part of salvage archaeology in the early 1960s interstate highway construction boom, and one of the circles was reconstructed in the 1980s.
 The circle has been used to investigate archaeoastronomy at Cahokia Mounds.
 Annual equinox and solstice sunrise observation events are held at the site.

 DISCOVERY AND EXCAVATION